OmarAI2003/Ersilia-utilities/Testing.md

 INFO:     Application startup complete.
 ```

-- From the image pulling logs we can see the first line image isn't found locally as excpected so docker will instead pull the latest tab from the hub then the pulling starts layer by layer our `ersiliaos/eos4e40 ` image has 10 layers. `Status: Downloaded....` shows the image is pulled **successfully**.
+- From the image pulling logs, we can see the first line image isn't found locally as expected so docker will instead pull the latest tab from the hub, the pulling starts layer by layer our `ersiliaos/eos4e40 ` image has 10 layers. `Status: Downloaded....` shows the image has been pulled **successfully**.

 - `--port 80` shows that docker container is running the web service only on a port 80 server meaning it's inside the container and not mapped to my windows machine so pasting `http://localhost` into my browser won't work.
-to test the service works or not type `curl http://localhost` to see the respose.
+To test whether the service works or not, type `curl http://localhost` to see the respose.

-now I get :
+Now I get :
 ```bash
 $ curl http://localhost
 curl: (7) Failed to connect to localhost port 80 after 4 ms: Connection refused
 ```
-To fix that I ask docker to map a port on my Windows machine by running the container this way:
+To fix that, I ask docker to map a port on my Windows machine by running the container this way:
 ```bash
  docker run -p 80:80 ersiliaos/eos4e40
 ```
-this way the service works through the browser and we can get a response through the terminal.
+This way the service works through the browser, and we can get a response through the terminal.

 ```bash
 $ curl http://localhost